Bachelor Specialization (SBWL)

 For all courses, the language of instruction is English.

-What Do the Individual Courses look like?
+What do the individual courses look like?

 During the first semester of the program, students enroll in two foundational courses: Responsible Global Business Foundations and Current issues in Global Business, Corporate Responsibility and Sustainability.

-C1 Responsible Global Business Foundations (4 ECTS)
+C1 The fundamentals of Responsibility and Sustainability in Global Business (4 ECTS)

 This course is a foundation course introducing the core concepts of sustainability and responsibility.
 Students are exposed to systems-level concepts, complexity and systems thinking.
 In addition, students study concepts of ethics and responsibility at the organizational and individual level.
 This provides the foundational theories and tools to navigate and understand complex global challenges facing organizations and managers in the global context.